Jin-Linhao/Bus_Annoucer/README.md

 	Jin Linhao <Nanyang Technological University>

-## Pygame installation
-    To install pygame in Linux, open a terminal and run

-    sudo apt-get install python-pygame

-    pygame is used for audio-playing

-## Tkinter installation
+## Pygame and Tkinter installation
-    To install Tkinter in Linux, open a terminal and run
+    To install pygame and Tkinter in Linux, open a terminal and run

-    sudo apt-get install python-tk
+    sudo apt-get install python-pygame python-tk

-    tk is used for graphical user interface
+    pygame is used for audio-playing, tk is used for GUI

 ## For running the script
     open a terminal and run